sudheerapte/popcornserver/doc/README.md

 transaction.
 It is better for the designer and the app developer to decide up front which of the paths belong to the UI and which ones belong to the back end.

-## Contents of `mymachine-head-frags.html`

-The `mymachine-head-frags.html` file is optional.
-It is meant for entering `<link>` elements for any CSS stylesheets you need, in the order you need to cascade them.
-The `.CSS` files must be located inside the assets directory in the subdirectory named by the `href` attribute.

-*TODO: show `<link>` element examples*

 ## Configure Popcorn with assets directory location